piqoni/inxidents/README.md

 ## Tech comments / Architecture
-There is no database as of now.
+There is no database by design.
 Apart from the configuration file everything else happens in-memory.
 The only persistent data history can be found on Slack alerts and application log files.
 ```mermaid
 flowchart TB
   subgraph MainThread